 Market research has been a great industry for innovation.
-Technology, tools and DIY platforms have helped brands reach consumers more quickly and source gut-checking insights to help drive key business decisions.
-No matter how those insights may be sourced though, the bedrock of market research is truly understanding human behavior and opinion.
+Technology, tools, and DIY platforms have helped brands reach consumers more quickly and source gut-checking insights to help drive key business decisions.
+No matter how those insights may be sourced though, the core of market research is truly understanding human behavior and opinion.
 Many methodologies enable that understanding, but ultimately consumers need to be seen and heard in an up-close and personal way.
-Savvy researchers have always known that open-ended queries, surprise interactions and unscripted learnings arise from in-person research in a way no other methodology compares.
+Savvy researchers have always known the open-ended queries, surprise interactions, and unscripted learnings, from in-person research in a special way.

-No matter what computer experience respondents have, preparing them to successfully participate in a virtual interview requires training and coaching.
-Beyond the technology checks which include sharing of skills for muting/unmuting, correct use of headphones and verification of access to study stimuli, a respondent must also be mentally prepared for the session.
-They need to be guided through expectations on securing a quiet space, dealing with potential interruptions and thoughtful understanding of what is required to truly complete the study in full.
+No matter what level of computer experience respondents have, preparing them to successfully participate in a virtual interview requires training and coaching.
+Beyond the technology checks which include sharing of skills for muting/unmuting, correct use of headphones, and verification of access to study stimuli, a respondent must also be mentally prepared for the session.
+They need to be guided through expectations on securing a quiet space, dealing with potential interruptions, and thoughtful understanding of what is required to truly complete the study in full.

-One of the biggest reasons for not going at it alone when conducting online research is the waste of talent when a highly respected moderator becomes the key technology host.
+Having a talented technology host affords the moderator the opportunity to fully focus on their role – driving the conversation to generate rich insights.
 As respondents log in or fail to log in for the sessions, the moderator’s time is divided.
 Even if another team member serves as a technical helper, the moderator cannot proceed with the group until all participants have proper access.
-This loss of focus and time can hurt quality insight gathering.
+This loss of focus and time can interupt quality insight gathering.

 Some important questions to address with your online provider include: